-Larimer County Woody Biomass Estimate Dashboard (BETA version)
+Larimer County Woody Biomass Estimate Dashboard (beta version)

 Woody biomass is defined as the by-product of forest management, restoration, and hazardous fuel reduction treatments, as well as the product of disasters, including trees and woody plants (limbs, tops, needles, leaves, and other woody parts, grown in a forest, woodland, rangeland, or urban/community environment).